Almost there!

 To purchase a retirement plan of your choice online, you can visit the official Tata AIA Life Insurance website.
 To purchase an annuity plan offline, visit any of our branches nearby.

-Retirement plans are similar to pension plans.
-However, all pension plans may not provide a life insurance cover for you and your family.
-All Tata AIA Life Insurance retirement plans come with a life insurance cover for your family’s financial security.
+Retirement and pension plans are similar.
+However, all pension plans don’t provide life insurance cover for you and your family.
+All Tata AIA Life Insurance retirement plans come with a life insurance cover for your family.

-Annuity plans are retirement plans which provide a guaranteed* regular income to you during your retirement years.
-Depending on the type of annuity plan you choose, you can select how you want to invest in the plan and how you would like to receive the benefits.
+Annuity plans are retirement plans which provide a guaranteed5 regular income after you retire.
+Depending on the plan type, you can select how to invest in it and receive the benefits.

 The 4% rule in retirement states that you should withdraw only 4% of your corpus in the first year, and you should keep raising your withdrawal amount as inflation increases.